roman-milk/roman-milk.github.io/private-dancer-4.md

+===

- ****** Private Dancer ****** bygeronimo_appleby© I couldn't understand the man's rationale.
+I couldn't understand the man's rationale.
 He was insanely jealous and possessive, that much was obvious, but where was the logic in forcing his beautiful girlfriend to show herself in such a degrading way?
 What kick was the man getting from this?

  Kimberley stood naked and trembling, her hands and arms held protectively across her breasts and groin.
 Her posture angered Matt and he reached out to grab both of the girl's arms.
 'Show us yer tits,' he said coarsely and pulled roughly at her slender limbs.